ethancaballero/paper-notes/TRACKING_THE_WORLD_STATE_WITH_RECURRENT_ENTITY_NETWORKS.md

 During Decode, it uses standard attention to read from these entity slots based on a question or decode_context.

 Why did they only test for single hop?
 Is it because of scaling issues?
 If so, you need to add sparse read write from https://arxiv.org/abs/1610.09027

+This can be considered as another form of Active Memory.